AI-in-Medicine-IIT-Ropar/BoMBR_dataset_preprocessing/README.md

 # BoMBR_dataset_preprocessing
 # Research Code for Image Annotation and Dataset Conversion

-This repository contains code used for the research paper titled **[Your Paper Title]**.
+This repository contains code used for the research paper titled **BoMBR: Bone Marrow Biopsy Dataset for Segmentation of Reticulin Fibers**.
 The code includes tools for converting images to annotations and for converting Pascal VOC datasets to an integer-encoded format.

 ## Files